cs207-project/TimeSeries/README.rst

 -  VPTree Index
     - Implemented using ``VPTree`` constructed using ``knn`` algorithm
-    - Specially revered for timeseries similarity search (see more in the "Extra Credit: VPTree" section)
+    - Specially reserved for timeseries similarity search (see more in the "Extra Credit: VPTree" section)

 ====================
 1.3 Vantage Point